 In 2004, researchers from the University of Pennsylvania published a comprehensive study where they measured subjects’ actual sleep and actual fatigue levels using clinical level objective tests.
 Their conclusion was that there was a large difference between what people report and how they actually perform on clinical testing.

 Further, in September 2012, the US Federal Aviation Administration (FAA) published the largest study of its kind where they measured the actual sleep of 178 flight attendants using highly accurate, clinical level Readiband’s.
 The flight attendants also took over 10,000 reaction tests.
 The FAA was then able to correlate how sleep affects reaction time or fatigue.
 The results showed that people do not normally feel fatigued until they lose 30% of their reaction time due to sleep loss.
-That is equivalent to the reaction time of people who are legally drunk at 0.08% blood alcohol.

 This is why fatigue is such an insidious hazard.
 People can be mentally fatigued and be at a greatly increased accident risk, yet not even feel fatigued.
 The Swedish research is simply misleading and reinforces the out dated notion that sleep does not affect our fatigue levels.